JOCRZ/ResumeScanner/README.md

 # Resume Scanner Project

-## Mini Projects
+- Aim: To create a resume scanner to extract relevant information from candidate resume and job description to give necessary analysis of the extracted information help to improve candidate resume.

-- Aim: To create a parser to extract relevant information from candidate resume and job description to give necessary analysis of the extracted information.
+## Mini Projects List

 - MiniProject 1 - compares resume and job description to give similarity score.
 - MiniProject 2 - Scrapes messages from telegram channel and show messages based on keyword.